-So, as a result, I’ve written two posts on this topic.
-This post will cover activities that will encourage snake appreciation and the next will cover what you can do to teach your child how to stay snake safe in a fun and snake-friendly way.
+So, as a result, I’ve decided to write two posts on this topic.
+This post will cover activities to encourage snake appreciation, and the next will cover what you can do to teach your child how to stay snake safe in a fun and snake-friendly way.

 Why should we appreciate snakes?

 - Snakes have ecological value.
 They are silent predators of the world and keep the animal population in balance.
 Imagine how many rats and mice we would have living in our houses if we didn’t have snakes to keep them under control?

 - They are beautiful.
 Okay, I know some of you may not agree with me… but one quick internet search of ‘snakes’ reveals an array of vibrant colours and patterns.
 Why do you think so many handbags replicate snake skin?!
 Fear factor aside, snake skin is one of nature’s most intricate beauties.

 - Snakes have helped and are still helping to create medicines that help people:

 -The Brazilian pit viper is one of the deadliest snakes of the jungle, but a blood pressure drug made from a protein in its venom has extended the lives of millions of people.

 – More recently, researchers have begun exploring the potential cancer-fighting properties of certain snakes venoms (Animals in Research, cited 2012)

 We used our crafty critters to act like snakes and do what snakes like to do best—laze in the sun, hide under debris and eat mice!
 You could use stuffed toys, rubber snakes or even dress up like a snake yourself.

 Here are some wonderful snake-friendly books: